openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

 `openshift4/csi-operator` is already listed in Comet as Operator image and Deprecated, but AFAIK Comet tracks images and distgit repos, not github repos.
 We do not plan to re-use `csi-operator` _image_ nor distgit.

+#### CSI operator maintenance

+Right now, different CSI driver operators are co-maintained by different teams:

+Shift on Stack (i.e. OpenStack):

+* OpenStack Cinder
+* OpenStack Manila

+IBM:

+* IBM PowerVS
+* IBM VPC

+oVirt:

+* oVirt Disk (to be removed soon)

+Alibaba:

+* Alibaba Disk (to be removed?)

+Build team:

+* Shared Resource

+OCP storage:

+* All the rest.

+Co-maintenance means that OCP storage team knows best how to run an operator in OCP (e.g. how to set replicas, their topology, tolerations etc), how to report the operator status to upper layers (CSO, CVO or OLM) and how to integrate it with other OCP components.
+The platform-specific teams know best how to run a CSI driver - what cmdline arguments and env. variable it needs, what Secret or other configuration it needs etc.

+We want to keep this co-maintenance model, however, we want to refactor the operators more aggressively to a common code.
+For example, the `assets/` directory of each operator is mostly copy-paste from an earlier operator and fixing anything there leads to too many PRs.
+Similarly, `starter.go` is often very similar to the other operators.

+The other teams will still be responsible for their platform-specific code, e.g. adding extra controllers to sync / modify driver's Secrets, running extra Deployment with a webhook, or even adding extra sidecars to the CSI driver like IBM vpc-node-label-updater.
+We want to reduce copy-paste of the common code, which is easier if the operator code is in a single repository.

 #### Building and shipping the operators

 Right now, ART pipeline builds a separate image for each CSI driver operator: